The Dual Mechanisms of Spatial Variable Binding in Vision-Language Models: Introduction

 \section{Introduction}

-Spatial reasoning, the ability to associate objects with their properties and their relations to other elements, is a fundamental component of multimodal understanding~\cite{cheng2024spatialrgpt, chen2021geoqa, zheng2025multimodal, chen2024spatialvlm, goetting2024end, wen2025zero}.
+Spatial variable binding, the ability to associate objects with their properties and their relations to other elements, is a fundamental component of multimodal reasining~\cite{cheng2024spatialrgpt, chen2021geoqa, zheng2025multimodal, chen2024spatialvlm, goetting2024end, wen2025zero}.
 Tasks such as image captioning, visual question answering, and visual navigation require vision–language models (VLMs) to bind objects to spatial relations and reason about their relative arrangement within the scene.
-Although recent advances have made VLMs highly capable across many tasks, spatial reasoning remains a significant challenge~\cite{campbell2024understanding, chen2025spatial, wen2024transformers,kamath2023whatsup}.
-In this work, we investigate the internal mechanisms underlying spatial reasoning in VLMs and show how understanding these mechanisms enables targeted interventions to improve reasoning performance.
+Although recent advances have made VLMs highly capable across many tasks, spatial variable binding remains a significant challenge~\cite{campbell2024understanding, chen2025spatial, wen2024transformers,kamath2023whatsup}.
+In this work, we investigate the internal mechanisms underlying spatial variable binding in VLMs and show how understanding these mechanisms enables targeted interventions to improve reasoning performance in complex scenes.

 In language models (LMs), recent studies have shown that associating entities with their attributes (often referred to as variable binding) is done by forming symbolic representations for each entity in context.
 This representation encodes content-independent information about the order of entities in context, and allows the model to distinguish between entities and retrieve entity-specific information when needed~\cite{dai-etal-2024-representational, prakash2024fine, prakash2025languagemodelsuselookbacks}.
 Follow-up studies suggest that VLMs similarly rely on ordering information when reasoning about objects in images~\cite{assouel2025visual, kang2026linear}.
 However, while these findings establish the use of ordering-based representations during multimodal reasoning, they do not reveal their origin.
 In particular, it remains unclear whether such representations are constructed within the LM backbone, inherited from the vision encoder, or emerge from interactions between the two.
-Identifying the source of these representations is essential for understanding spatial reasoning failures in VLMs and for developing principled methods to diagnose and correct them.
+Identifying the source of these representations is essential for understanding spatial variable binding failures in VLMs and for developing principled methods to diagnose and correct them.